ebatesmobile/EBTExtractor/README.md

 }
 ```

-## Supported OS Versions
-* Fully Supported and Tested On:
-    * iOS 7
-    * iOS 8

-Although not tested, EBTExtractor should work fine on older versions of iOS 8.

 ## Thread Safety
 In general, EBTExtractor is thread safe.
 You may create and use an EBTExtractor on any thread and across other threads.